 We have a team of Directors from the Melbourne Law School.View

 We work with a number of Associates from the Melbourne Law School as well as external research partners.View

-We are assisted by an Advisory Board from the media and communications industries and legal practice.View
+We are assisted by an Advisory Committee from the media and communications industries and legal practice.View

 The CMCL runs a series of seminars, conferences, workshops and roundtables throughout the year.
 For an overview of our event history follow the link below.